Amicia-Dev/CS2-Bomb-Timer/README.md

 ![CS2 Bomb Timer Screenshot](images/screenShot.png)

 Ever wanted an automatic countdown timer for CS2 bombs without having to keep track yourself?
 CS2 Bomb Timer has you covered!
 It’s a simple tool that detects when the bomb is planted, defused, or explodes—all by analyzing screenshots.
-Just launch and it’ll handle the rest.
+Just launch it and it’ll handle the rest.

 ## 🎉 Features
 - **Automatic Detection**: Instantly detects bomb events—plant, defuse, and explosion.